CALL 419-891-9333

 • Car keys

-• Belts, drawstrings, hooded sweatshirts with drawstrings, scarves, coats with drawstrings, Paracords manufactured item
+• Belts, drawstrings, hooded sweatshirts with drawstrings, scarves, coats with drawstrings, and Paracords manufactured item

-• No tobacco products of any kind, no electronic cigarettes, no vaping products
+• No tobacco products of any kind, no electronic cigarettes, and no vaping products

-• Tube tops, tank tops, short skirts/shorts, see-through garments, gang related clothing
+• Tube tops, tank tops, short skirts/shorts, see-through garments, and gang related clothing

-• Hats, head wraps, including winter hats/caps, winter headbands
+• Hats, head wraps, including winter hats/caps, and winter headbands

-• Steel toe boots & high heel shoes, shoes with shoelaces, boots with laces
+• Steel toe boots & high heel shoes, shoes with shoelaces, and boots with laces

 • Aluminum cans